 Plagiarism Checklist is a tool recommended for all students to refer to prior to submitting an assignment.
-The checklist will help you avoid plagiarism in your work.
-There is a copy in this booklet and at <http://academicintegrity.curtin.edu.au/local/docs/Plagiarism%20Checklist%20v8.pdf>
+The [checklist](#) will help you avoid plagiarism in your work.

 Quotation or direct quotation (extract, excerpt) is the exact phrase that someone else has written that you want to include in your work.
 The conventions for acknowledging quoted text must be used according to the recommended referencing style.
 There are different ways of formatting direct quotes depending on length of the quote and the referencing style used, but the words must be written exactly as they appear in the original, including any spelling mistakes.